Josh Malihabadi: Death and legacy

-Moreover, Josh's maternal grandson Farrukh Jamal Malihabadi, Josh Malihabadi's granddaughter Tabassum Akhlaq has also carried over the legacy of his poetry.
-Presently, artist Fahim Hamid Ali is working on a unique and contemporary presentation of Josh.
+Josh's maternal grandson Farrukh Jamal Malihabadi, granddaughter Tabassum Akhlaq has also carried over the legacy of his poetry.
+Presently, artist Fahim Hamid Ali is working on a presentation of Josh.

 Josh Literary Society of Canada (JLSC) was formed by Iqbal Haider, Arshad Vasti, Shaista Rizvi, Naheed Kazmi, Nighat Haider, Hasan Zaheer, Aqeel Athar, Alim Ghaznavi, Abdul Qavi Zia and others in February 1983 in Calgary, Canada.

 JLSC convened its first literary conference in Calgary in February 1986 under the title of Josh – The Poet of the Century, with a keynote article by the eminent scholar Professor Mumtaz Hussain.

 Then Josh Society and Irteqa Foundation of Karachi together commemorated Josh Centennial a 3-day, mega literary event in Karachi, followed up by other one day programs in Delhi, Allahabad, Lucknow, Lahore, Hyderabad and Dubai.
 Josh Literary Society has published and reprinted 14 books on Josh.
 JLSC has also convened and celebrated many other Centennials or seminars like Firaq Gorakhpuri, Majaz Lucknawi, Mustafa Zaidi, Juan Elia, Saadat Hasan Manto, Rashid, Faiz Ahmed Faiz and Ismat Chughtai.

 The Josh Memorial Committee was formed in 1986 by Tabassum Akhlaq and she is the current chairperson.
 The committee organises seminars on Josh Malihabadi's personality, history and literary work.
 These seminars are usually held on his birthday and death anniversary (on 5 December and 22 February respectively).

 In August 2012, the Government of Pakistan announced Hilal-i-Imtiaz for Josh Malihabadi.
 This award was presented to his granddaughter and founding chairperson of Josh Memorial Committee, Tabassum Akhlaq by the President of Pakistan, Asif Ali Zardari in a ceremony held in the Presidency on Pakistan Day 23 March 2013.